Sometimes you want to enlarge an image, maybe your own drawing or a comic strip. A handy method that does not require any equipment is the following:

 Exercise: Choose a cartoon or other image and try to enlarge it two or four times.

-Roy Lichtenstein (1923-1997) turned tiny comic strip images into large paintings.
-In this way, he brought the world of comics into the museum.
+Roy Lichtenstein (1923-1997) turned tiny comic strip images into large paintings, including the speech bubbles.
+This is how the world of comics entered the museum.
+He meticulously enlarged the black outlines and even the grid of printed colors into painted dots.